Jones Act Lawyer for Workers Injured in a Port of Houston Accident

 Longshoremen, seamen and other maritime workers face countless risks on a daily basis.
 From loading and crane accidents to accidents onboard vessels coming into port, simple mistakes and lack of adequate safety precautions can easily lead to life-changing injuries.
-When maritime workers get injured on the job, they and their families pay the price, and hiring an experienced maritime lawyer becomes critical.
+When maritime workers get injured on the job, they and their families pay the price, and hiring an experienced maritime attorney in Texas becomes critical.
 Without experienced representation, if you or a loved one has been injured on the job, you most likely are not going to recover the compensation you deserve.

 Why?
 The answer is simple.
 Shipping companies and the other major corporations that hire maritime workers at the Port of Houston have teams of lawyers on their side.
 These lawyers know the Jones Act and maritime law, and they know how to make sure that their clients pay as little as possible to the injured worker.
 If you don’t have an experienced and knowledgeable attorney fighting for you, you are going to be at a distinct disadvantage.

 The Right Choice for Maritime Workers After a Port of Houston Accident

 At the Willis Law Firm, we are committed to helping injured maritime workers and their families.
 We, too, know what it takes to win, and we do what it takes to help our clients recover maximum compensation.
 But, don’t just take our word for it, see what our clients have had to say as well.

 - Experience – Jones Act lawyer David Willis has been helping injured maritime workers for over 40 years.